Keys to take advantage of El Buen Fin; What and where can you buy?

 However, the 70-inch screens, with the highest cost, are the Samsung UN70 of 21 thousand 499 pesos and LG 70UP of 25 thousand 799 pesos.
 As well as 11 more models of different sizes.
 In the same way they can be purchased at: Elektra Allende branch, Coppel branch Sendero and CIMACO branch 16.

-If you want to purchase washing machines, they range from 4,290 to 19,999 in different models and brands such as Koblenz, Mabe, Maytag and Whirpool from 16 to 24 kilograms.
+If you want to purchase washing machines, they range from 4,290 to 19,999 in different models and brands such as Koblenz, Mabe, Maytag and Whirlpool from 16 to 24 kilograms.

 Regarding stoves, Profeco recommended models Acros, Koblenz, Mabe and Whirpool with four and six burners with prices from 4,299 to 17,999 pesos.
 And to finish completing the kitchen, the recommended refrigerators are: Daewoo, Mabe, Samsung and Whirpool from 7,499 to 25,499 pesos.